blockspring/spreadsheet-troubleshooting/enable-logging.md

-# Report Excel bug with log
+# Report an Excel bug (and logging instructions)

 If you've found an bug with our Excel plugin, let us know!
 We'd love to fix it asap.

 Here's the trick - a lot can go wrong.
-Could be the _very_ specific version of Excel.
-Could be the _very_ specific version of Windows.
-Could be a network firewall at your company.
-Or could be something totally new.
-The only we can know is if we can check where the plugin code failed on your machine.
+Could be a problem with a specific update in Excel, Windows, a network firewall, or something completely unique.
+That's why it'd be very helpful to know exactly where the plugin code failed on your machine.

-So we can pinpoint the failure, we'd love for you to temporarily turn on the plugin logging, re-do the steps you did to produce the error, and send us the results.
+To pinpoint the failure, we'd love for you to temporarily turn on the plugin logging, re-do the steps you did to produce the error, and send us the results.
 Here's how to do that:

   1) Navigate to following path:  `%appdata%\BlockSpring\Blockspring for Excel\`